damian-romero/my-presentations/marp-themes/README.md

 ### damian-romero

-- `damian-romero-marp.css`: This is a custom CSS file that styles the presentations based on Damian Romero's preferences.
+- `damian-romero-marp.css`: This is a custom CSS file that styles the presentations based on my website design.
 - `index.html`: A sample HTML file demonstrating the use of the custom theme.
 - `slides.md`: A Markdown file with example slides that utilize the custom theme.